prxnvt/qbit-weaver/README.md

 # Qbit Weaver

-An interactive, browser-based quantum circuit builder and simulator for learning and experimenting with quantum computing fundamentals.
+An interactive, browser-based simple quantum computer simulator for learning and visualization.

 ## Overview